Maximizer CRM vs Salesforce: Which CRM is Better?

 • How important is it that your CRM lives inside Microsoft Outlook and Teams?

-In short, here's what we recommend:
+In short, here is what we recommend:

 Maximizer CRM is built for sales leaders and financial advisors who want a focused, fast-to-deploy CRM with deep Microsoft 365 integration.
 Its Financial Services Edition ships with pre-configured KYC tracking, AUM dashboards, and compliance audit logs that generalist CRMs take months to replicate.

-Salesforce is the #1 CRM worldwide by market share, serving over 150,000 companies with a platform that extends well beyond sales into service, marketing, commerce, analytics, and AI-powered autonomous agents.
+Salesforce is the #1 CRM worldwide by market share, serving over 150,000 companies with a platform that extends well beyond sales into service, marketing, commerce, analytics, and Agentforce-powered autonomous agents.
 Its AppExchange marketplace offers 9,000+ apps, and its Agentforce AI platform already resolves 85% of support requests without human escalation at Salesforce itself.

 The tradeoff is real: Salesforce requires dedicated administration, implementations can stretch months, and costs compound quickly across clouds, add-ons, and success plans.

 Both platforms manage your customer records.
 But neither solves the problem that comes before CRM: knowing which accounts are actually in-market, finding verified contact data for the right buyers, and understanding why deals move or stall.
 That requires a different kind of intelligence.
+For a deeper look at how AI agents consume go-to-market intelligence to fill exactly this gap, see how GTM intelligence fuels AI-driven sales execution.

 If feeding your CRM with verified buyer data and AI-driven account intelligence sounds like the missing layer, see how ZoomInfo works.